-Needless to say, while a lot of fans are aware, many are still clueless as to why has TJ Dillashaw not competed following the loss to Henry Cejudo and why was he stripped of his bantamweight title.
+While a lot of fans are aware, many are still clueless as to why TJ Dillashaw did not compete for over two years after his loss to Henry Cejudo and why was he stripped of his bantamweight title.

 TJ Dillashaw was handed a two-year suspension after testing positive for EPO